-Recovering Connectivity in the Workplace in the Wake of COVID
+Recovering Connectivity in the Workplace Following COVID

 Remote working may be the norm now, but we’re starting to see concerning long-term side effects such as a lack of connectivity in the workplace.
-For Stress Awareness Month 2021, Ezra looks at the challenge of a lack of connectivity and how to foster a culture that supports it positively within an organization.
+For Stress Awareness Month 2021, EZRA looks at the challenge of a lack of connectivity and how to foster a culture that supports it positively within an organization.

 The COVID-19 lockdowns in 2020 drastically changed the way that companies operate.
 In fact, it showed a completely different side of workplace productivity that many of us have embraced and accepted as the norm now.
 For example, a survey carried out by the Pew Research Center showed that 20% of respondents worked from home before the COVID-19 outbreak.
 However, by the end of December 2020, that number jumped to a staggering 71%.